jadecobra/python_tdd_exercises/source/sleep duration.rst

              ['__add__', '__class__', '__contains__', '[918 chars]ill']
          )

   ``maxDiff`` sets a limit on the number of characters the terminal outputs for a difference between two objects, there is no limit when it is set to None.
-We now see a full list of all the attributes of a string ``"00:00"``
+I now see a full list of all the attributes of a string ``"00:00"``

   .. code-block:: python